 If the dental pulp has been damaged, a root canal treatment may be needed which your dentist will discuss during the treatment planning.

 If you have a loose tooth from an accident or sports injury, please see a dentist immediately.
 If you can reposition the tooth into place, there is a good chance your dentist will be able to save it.
 Baby teeth are always due to fall out by themselves, so in these cases will often be removed.

 Loose teeth can also occur as a result of gum issues.
 For this situation, we often treat the major presenting problem and then formulate a long-term management plan for better gum health.
 If gum disease is a contributor to the loose tooth, it is imperative that your overall gum health gets assessed and not just the tooth.
 It may increase your chances of other health issues such as heart disease.

 Knocked out Teeth.

 Fractures can range from minor to severe depending on where the fracture occurs.
 If you experience sharp pain when eating or drinking, this could indicate that a fracture has occurred.
-Dentists can easily fix this with a filling, crown or root canal (for more serious cases), but please keep in mind that fractures are unpredictable and can vary greatly in terms of the appropriate treatment, depending on the severity of the fracture.
-Some fractures may even require loss of the tooth.
-Usually an X-ray and some tests will determine the extent of the fracture and what treatment is required.
+Dentists can easily fix this with a filling, crown or root canal (for more serious cases).
+Please keep in mind, fractures are unpredictable and can vary greatly in terms of the appropriate treatment.
+Some fractures may result in loss of the tooth.
+Usually test and X-ray’s will determine the extent of the fracture and indicate what treatment is required.
+Often the only way to truly see how deep a fracture goes is to anaesthetise the tooth and allow the dentist to investigate it with a dental handpiece.
 Serious fractures that expose the dentine and pulp of the tooth need to be treated immediately.

-At our Oral Clinc, we welcome all Health Funds, and can perform on the spot claims using the HICAPS machine.
-Call out fees for Dentists and Nurses are $350.
+At our Booragoon Clinic, we welcome all Health Funds, and can perform on the spot claims.